merklejerk/flex-contract/README.md

    // Signs the transaction with this private key and sends it from the address
    // associated with it.
 Overrides 'from' option.
    key: undefined,
+   // Amount of ether to attach to this transaction, in wei.
+   // Can be a base-10 or hex-encoded string.
+   value: undefined,
    // Gas price to use, as a hex or base-10 string, in wei.
    // If not specified, calculated from network gas price and bonus.
    gasPrice: undefined,